 Also, if you have any of these holsters, let everyone know what you think – does it fit properly, how does it wear, etc. Â By sharing our experiences, maybe we can help someone avoid buying a Walther CCP holster that is pure trash.

 Popular holster maker Comp-Tac offers several rigs for the CCP pistol.
 The first is the Infidel Ultra.
 This is an inside-the-waistband scabbard made of polymer with a leather backing.
 It is not one of the typical hybrids as it maintains a traditional ride and look – similar to a Milt Sparks Summer Special.

 One of the surprise hits from Comp-Tac is the blue International holster.
 These rigs are an outside-the-waistband holster with multiple mounting choices.

 Another inside-the-waistband holster from Comp-Tac is the Spartan.
 Like the Infidel Ultra above, this is a combination of leather and polymer.
 It is a wider rig for additional comfort.

 Crossbreed Holsters jumped into the Walther CCP market with both feet. Â The company announced they are now shipping eight different carry options for the new pistol. Â These rigs include:

 - Modular Holster with RAM Mount

-Dara Holsters offers a number of their high-quality Kydex rigs for this compact handgun.
-These rigs use high quality parts and will last for a very long time.
+Dara Holsters offers a number of its high-quality Kydex rigs for this compact handgun.
+These rigs use high-quality parts and will last for a very long time.
 I’ve got two of the company’s rigs for my Smith & Wesson Shield, and I like them very much.
 You should definitely give them a look.

 This video shows the Speed Scabbard in greater detail: